Kaushal Lokuarachchi: International career

-Having made his return steadily in the 2004 Provincial Tournament, he drifted back into the team, and having seen Muttiah Muralitharan suffer from a shoulder injury he captured a place in the team for the one-day series against South Africa in the Champions Trophy.
+Having made his return steadily in the 2004 Provincial Tournament, he drifted back into the team, and with Muttiah Muralitharan suffering a shoulder injury he captured a place in the team for the one-day series against South Africa in the Champions Trophy.

 Arrest

 Lokuarachchi was arrested after being involved in a motor vehicle accident which killed a pedestrian and injured her son in April 2003.
 He claimed that he had fallen asleep while driving.
 He was subsequently banned for four months by BCCSL.

 Ban

 In June 2014, Lokuarachchi was banned from cricket for 18 months by the Bangladesh Premier League Anti Corruption Tribunal for failing to report an approach by a bookie.